Edwin Alderson: Second Boer War

-In 1900, shortly after the outbreak of the Second Boer War, Alderson returned to South Africa to command the Mounted Infantry against the Afrikaner forces.
+In 1900, shortly after the Second Boer War started, Alderson returned to South Africa to command the Mounted Infantry against the Afrikaner forces.
 His experience with mounted infantry made him suitable for this role in fighting the highly mobile horsed Boer Commandos, as they moved in the latter part of the conflict to a strategy of hit and run attacks upon the British Expeditionary Force in South Africa.
 Alderson was instrumental in forming British counter-tactics and used his brigade to good effect against the Afrikaners, the troops under his command including two battalions of Canadian Mounted Rifles.
 The force was under the overall command of experienced British soldier Edward Hutton, previously General-Officer-Commanding the Canadian Militia, who became a lifelong friend of Alderson's.
 Among the Canadian troopers Alderson was a popular commander, being preferred to the tactless Hutton by the Commander of the 2nd Canadian Mounted Rifles, and in 1901 the then Governor General of Canada, Lord Minto, unsuccessfully petitioned the British government to have Alderson brought to Canada as G.O.C. of its Militia.

 He participated in the battles of Paardeberg and Driefontein as well as the relief of Kimberley and the capture of Bloemfontein and Pretoria.
 The result of Alderson's contribution in these campaigns was to be rewarded with confirmation as a brigadier general, appointment as a Companion of the Order of the Bath (CB) and to receive the ceremonial post of Aide-de-Camp to Queen Victoria (who died the same year).
 By 1901, Alderson's innovations had resulted in several victorious operations, and in July that year he was appointed Inspector General of Mounted infantry in the Natal District.

 He was mentioned in despatches several times (including by Lord Roberts dated 31 March 1900, and by Lord Kitchener dated 23 June 1902), and received the Queen's South Africa Medal.
-After the end of the war in June 1902, Alderson stayed in South Africa another couple of months, returning home on the SS Scot in November.
+After the end of the war in June 1902, Alderson stayed in South Africa another couple of months as Inspector General of Mounted Infantry, returning home on the SS Scot in November.

 1902–1914

-On his return, Anderson was attached to the 1st Army Corps, stationed at Aldershot.
-In May 1903 he was given command of the British 2nd Infantry Brigade which was part of the 1st Division in the 1st Army Corps at Aldershot, and in 1906 was promoted to the rank of major general.
-Two years later he was posted to India to command the 6th (Poona) Division based in Poona.
-In 1912 he returned to England in semi-retirement on half-pay, later becoming a Master of foxhounds in the South Shropshire Hunt, and developing an enthusiasm for yachting.
+On his return, Alderson was attached to the 1st Army Corps, stationed at Aldershot.
+In May 1903 he was given command of the 2nd Infantry Brigade which was part of the 1st Division in the 1st Army Corps at Aldershot, and in December 1906 was promoted to the rank of major general.
+In 1908, he released a compilation of notes made on campaign entitled Lessons from 100 notes made in peace and war.
+The same year he was posted to India to command the 6th (Poona) Division based in Poona.

+In 1912 he returned to England in semi-retirement on half-pay, later becoming a master of foxhounds in the South Shropshire Hunt, and developing an enthusiasm for yachting.